“So what do you do, really?”

 Five years

 We later moved to serve in an extension Bible school in Bukavu, Zaire.
-Even though moving was difficult, because I had made it through my first year in Kalemie, I felt everything else was bound to be easy.
+Even though moving was difficult, I felt everything else was bound to be easy because I had made it through my first year in Kalemie.
 How wrong I was!

-Grinding coffee was an ordeal back then.
-Together with my son Tommy in 1987.
+Grinding coffee was an ordeal back then when I was with my son Tommy in 1987.

 That part of Africa, known as “The Great Lakes Region,” uses many different languages: Swahili, French, Lingala, Kirundi, and Kinyarwanda, to name a few.
-We knew one major language, Swahili which I hoped was sufficient.
-It became apparent to us that we needed to learn more because not everyone spoke Swahili.
-I wasn’t happy with this news and resisted until one evening when our paths crossed with an older, and much wiser, missionary couple who had us over their home for a meal.
-Ever so gently they said that long-term missionaries generally spend their first five years on the field learning language and culture.
+We knew one primary language, Swahili, which I hoped was sufficient.
+We realized that we needed to learn more because not everyone spoke Swahili.
+I wasn’t happy with this news and resisted until one evening when our paths crossed with an older and much wiser missionary couple who had us over at home for a meal.
+Ever so gently, they said that long-term missionaries generally spend their first five years learning language and culture on the field.

 I only had one and a half years under my belt.
 I still had a long way to go.